 We all sat around fidgeting with small cakes and heavily sugared tea, anything to pass the time.
 How long until the inauspicious event would occur?
 I wanted to elicit certain cultural information for a research project I was working on.
 The more courageous adults were quite happy, actually, to have me distract them from thoughts of—shudder—the moon swallowing the sun.

-I had my eye on my watch because I knew it would occur close to 1:00 pm.
+I had my eye on my watch because I knew the eclipse would occur close to 1:00 pm.
 I had been envious of Western colleagues who stayed in town where they would see a total eclipse.
-Well, they would have if it hadn’t been cloudy and raining!
-There was an abundance of bright sunshine where I was, and I would soon be seeing a partial solar eclipse.
+Well, as it turned out, they might have if it hadn’t been cloudy and raining there!
+Where I was, there was an abundance of bright sunshine and I would soon be seeing a partial solar eclipse.

 Then the moon swallowed the sun!

-I explained to them—they knew I was a university researcher—that the reflection of the sun was harmless compared to its direct rays.
+I explained to them—they knew I was a university researcher—that the reflected image of the sun was harmless compared to its direct rays.
 That seemed to relax their fears somewhat.
 In any case, it was over in a few minutes, as suddenly as it began.